Guidance

 In August 2017, a monthly rate of UC claimants who receive a deduction as a result of a sanction was published alongside information on the duration of these deductions in the quarterly statistical summary, then in the benefit sanctions statistics publication from November 2017.
 Further information on these measures can be found in the background and methodology document.

-Due to increasing demand from users, DWP are making improvements to published geography information in their National and Official statistics releases, including data released via Stat-Xplore.
-The changes have been implemented in the benefit sanctions statistics publication as of February 2018, and involve:
+Due to increasing demand from users, DWP have made improvements to published geography information in their Official statistics releases, including data released via Stat-Xplore.
+The following changes were implemented in the benefit sanctions statistics publication from February 2018, which involved:

-- Assigning geographies using an improved methodology, which involves using more reliable data to source address information
+• assigned geographies using an improved methodology, which involved using more reliable data to source address information

-New claims to Universal Credit live service ceased in January 2018, and since then the remaining live service cases have been gradually migrated to Universal Credit full service.
-This has resulted in a gradual decrease in the number of live service sanction decisions.
+New claims to Universal Credit live service ceased in January 2018, and since then all live service cases have been migrated to Universal Credit full service.

-At the end of March 2019, the systems that were used to administer live service cases were shut down.
+At the end of March 2019, the systems used to administer live service cases were shut down.
 Due to this, data for any original Universal Credit live service sanction decisions has been frozen from this point.
-Users should be mindful that this is also evident in the combined Universal Credit live and full service sanctions durations and rate data, and caution should be taken when comparing data before and after 1st April 2019.
+Users should be mindful that this is also evident in the combined Universal Credit live and full-service sanctions durations and rate data, and caution should be taken when comparing data before and after 1 April 2019.

 Work is currently underway to develop more data for Universal Credit full service, and the aim is to release this as and when it is available.